- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Made of strong, light and quick-drying 210D nylon (the same material used to make durable sporting goods and medical equipment), the Kamp Rite Compact Double Cot sets up in seconds, has two zippered poly-mesh entries for easy entry and exit and two zippered overhead windows for airflow.

 I also really like the kamp rite oversize tent cot because it’s quite versatile.
 You can use it as a tent cot, as a lounge chair, as a tent without the base or as a standard 1 or 2-person sleeping cot.

 Heavy-duty 210D nylon

 first time (15 mins), after than, around 5 mins

 Cot size is 84Lx52W.
 Tent size is 84Lx52Wx36H

 The biggest complaint would be that there is a metal bar running the length of the cot.
 While an air mattress or sleeping mat fixes the problem, neither is included.

-Still the best tent cot option for couples or larger adults.
+Still, one of the best double tent cots for couples or larger adults.

 Best Tent Cot for Gear Storage: The Timber Ridge 2-person Full Fly Cot Tent

-This is the kind of thing that you would want if you were on a serious hiking trip and you had a lot of gear that you didn’t want to leave out in the rain.
+This is the perfect tent cot if you were on a serious hiking/camping trip and you had a lot of gear that you didn’t want to leave out in the rain.